 ham hock and beans

-1. dried beans, pinto or Northern beans found at local grocery store
+2. Bag of beans, dried pinto or Great Northern beans found at local grocery store

 To make this into more of a soup recipe you would just add more broth and there you go.
 This would be an easy transition to make .
 Use the same ingredients as listed below.
 You might want to add some sliced vegetables like carrots and celery halfway thru for this to make it heartier.